We Still Have to Talk about Why Sexual Assault Victims, Including Kids, Don’t Come ForwardPin

 Why does it take so many people so long to disclose sexual abuse?

 When you read all of the reasons why, the obvious question is not why survivors wait so long, but why do they ever talk about it at all?
 Gabi has some reasons, including the opportunity to access resources that can help with healing.
-Keeping it a secret and never finding a safe place to talk about it is not good for anyone.
-The decision to be “public” or to go to court is one that should not be taken lightly.
+Keeping it a secret and never finding a safe place to talk about it is not suitable for anyone.
+The decision to be “public” or to go to court should not be taken lightly.
 We’ve all seen too many stories of what happens in a legal proceeding and the court of public opinion to survivors.
 As a society, we should be better than that.

-If we are going to make even the slightest dent in what Gabi calls the “most underreported crime” we have to make it safer for victims to come forward.
+If we are going to make even the slightest dent in what Gabi calls the “most underreported crime,” we have to make it safer for victims to come forward.
 We have to stop questioning when and why someone claims to have been sexually assaulted.
 We have to stop looking for all the reasons they brought it on themselves and start looking for all the people (yes, all genders) who feel safe and comfortable doing this to another human being.

 Surviving sexual abuse is hard enough.
 Given how long it takes for victims to tell anyone and the fact that many never do, we are clearly making it harder for them.